 Jasmine works as a Project Officer for the Forgotten Wrecks project.
 She has a BSc in Archaeology and a MSc in Archaeological Computing: Virtual Pasts from the University of Southampton.
 After volunteering with the Trust for several years, Jasmine joined the Trust part-time through the Heritage Lottery Funded 'Hampshire Heritage Skills' placement scheme in 2012, working within Education and Outreach, and has since moved on to be involved with the Forgotten Wrecks Project.

-Helen joined the Maritime Archaeology Trust as a Project Officer for the Forgotten Wrecks Project.
+Helen joined the Maritime Archaeology Trust as a Project Officer for the Forgotten Wrecks Project in 2014.
 She volunteered with the Maritime Archaeology Trust and the New Forest National Park Authority whilst taking a career break with her children.
 Helen graduated with a BSc (Hon’s) in Archaeology from the University of Leicester.